Oven Roast Beef

 • Sear that meat!
 Using hot oil, sear all sides of your roast until there’s a nice brown crust.
 This step will ensure all those delicious juices stay locked in and give it a gorgeous color.

 • For tantalizing, fall-apart meat remember these two words: LOW and SLOW.
-Simmering at a lower heat for a longer period of time will give even tougher types of meat that tender texture your family will die over!
+Roasting at a lower heat for a longer period of time will give even tougher types of meat that tender texture your family will die over!

 • Make sure your meat never roasts dry.
 Keep it covered in its natural juices and beef broth for maximum juicy tenderness.